-- To install, you should be aware of basic technical steps.
+- To install it, you should be aware of basic technical steps.

-- Doesn’t offer domain.
-You need to get a domain from other domain registrar services.
+- It doesn’t offer a domain.
+You need to get a domain from another domain registrar service.

-- It has its own many free and premium plugins that you can download from official plugin directory and you are allowed to use third-party premium plugins which are essential for advanced features.
+- It has its own free and premium plugins that you can download from the official plugin directory and you are allowed to use third-party premium plugins which are essential for advanced features.